SummerSigh/TheVrMLEyeToolbox/README.md

 - You can look at https://github.com/RedHawk989/EyeTrackVR

-Hardware will hopefully be a esp cam 32 with a 160fov ir camera this is not confirmed and very likely could change. in temrs of VRC implementaion, please look at the repo above.
+Hardware will hopefully be a ESP32-CAM with a 160° FOV IR camera this is not confirmed and very likely could change.
+In terms of VRC implementaion, please look at the repo above.

 ## ABOUT IR EMMITTER SAFETY
 Please exercise extreme caution when messing around with IR emmitters.
-Once safety testing has been compleated links and files will be provided for the emmitters.
-Please do not try to make, or use any emmitters unless you know exactly what you are doing as it could be very harmful for your eyes if not done correctly.
+Once safety testing has been completed, links and files will be provided for the emmitters.
+Please do not try to make or use any emmitters unless you know exactly what you are doing, as it could be very harmful for your eyes if not done correctly.
-When files and reasorces are released DO NOT BYPASS OR NOT DO ANY SAFTY FEATURES PUT IN PLACE.
+When files and resources are released DO NOT BYPASS ANY SAFETY FEATURES PUT IN PLACE.
 This can result in a very harmful outcome.
 The saftey measures were put in place to REDUCE the potential falure risk.
-All further safety responsibilities is on the user.
+All further safety responsibilities are on the user.
 This includes visually checking with an IR camera that the brightness is correct.

-**Make sure you are using NON-focused emmiters and at around 5ma total power**
+**Make sure you are using NON-focused emitters and at around 5 mA total power**

 https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC3116568/